jfischer/micropython-iot-hackathon/docs/intro.rst

 .. image:: _static/system-overview.png

-Github Repository
+GitHub Repository
 -----------------
-Example code and the source for this documentation are available in a Github repository at: https://github.com/jfischer/micropython-iot-hackathon.
+Example code and the source for this documentation are available in a GitHub repository at: https://github.com/jfischer/micropython-iot-hackathon.

 Outline of this Document
 ------------------------